-- Wherever possible, every resident transferred from an acute hospital to a RCF should be accommodated in a single room with droplet precautions for 14 days after transfer and monitored for new symptoms consistent with COVID-19 during that time. - The rationale for this recommendation is that, in the context of a pandemic, there may have been contact between the resident and other residents or healthcare workers etc. who may have had COVID-19 infection but who may have been in the pre-symptomatic incubation period or have had minimal symptoms prior to COVID--19 being diagnosed, with the associated risk of unrecognised onward transmission to the resident. - If accommodation in a single room for every newly-transferred resident is not possible, the following measures might also be considered: - Placing the new resident in a room with a resident who has recovered from laboratory confirmed COVID-19 infection and has completed their isolation period. - The new resident should remain on droplet precautions. - If there is another resident who is not known to have had COVID infection also being transferred from the acute hospital setting they can both be cohorted together for 14 days, with droplet precautions for both during this time. - All transfers/admissions with fever or symptoms of acute respiratory tract infection should be accommodated in their own room with en-suite toilet facilities and treated as a COVID-19 case. - People with confirmed COVID-19 should not be transferred to a residential care facility until 14 days after onset of symptoms with the last 5 days free of fever.
-In addition, they should have two nasopharyngeal samples taken at least 24 hours apart reported as not detected. - Residents who fulfil the above criteria are not infectious and do not need any special considerations in terms of placement within the RCF.
+- The resident may be an existing resident returning to their usual residential care facility or a new resident being accepted by the facility. - Wherever possible, every resident transferred from an acute hospital to a residential care facility should be accommodated in a single room with droplet precautions for 14 days after transfer and monitored for new symptoms consistent with COVID-19 during that time. - The rationale for this recommendation is that in the context of a pandemic, there may have been contact between the resident and other residents or healthcare workers etc. who may have had COVID-19 infection but who may have been in the pre-symptomatic incubation period or have had minimal symptoms prior to COVID--19 being diagnosed, with the associated risk of unrecognised onward transmission to the resident. - If accommodation in a single room for every newly-transferred resident is not possible, the following measures might also be considered: